keu/docs/software_versioned_docs/version-0.16/cli-install-windows-10.md

 ---
 sidebar_label: 'Windows 10'
-title: 'Astronomer Software CLI Installation for Windows 10'
+title: 'Astronomer CLI Installation for Windows 10'
 id: cli-install-windows-10
 description: Install the Windows-based CLI or the Unix-based CLI a Windows Subsystem for Linux (WSL).
 ---

 Welcome to Astronomer!

-If you're a Windows User looking to install and use the Astronomer Software CLI, you have 2 options:
+If you're a Windows User looking to install and use the Astronomer CLI, you have 2 options:

 1. Install the Unix-based CLI a Windows Subsystem for Linux (WSL)
 2. Install the Windows-based CLI

 > **Note:** Either option will require Windows 10 or greater.

-## Astronomer Software CLI on Windows Subsystem for Linux (WSL)
+## Astronomer CLI on Windows Subsystem for Linux (WSL)

-This guide will walk you through the setup and configuration process for using the Astronomer Software CLI in the Windows Subsystem for Linux (WSL) on Windows 10.
+This guide will walk you through the setup and configuration process for using the Astronomer CLI in the Windows Subsystem for Linux (WSL) on Windows 10.
 Before you start, make sure:
  - You're running the bash terminal
  - You have the [the WSL enabled](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
  - You're on Windows 10